hadigghazi/SmartCampus/README.md

    - Another for the Chat App (SmartCampus-Chat) to handle chat functionality.

    **Frontend Firebase Setup:**
-   - Go to [Firebase Console](https://console.firebase.google.com/), create a project, and set up the Firebase Realtime Database and Authentication for course channels.
+   - Go to [Firebase Console](https://console.firebase.google.com/), create a project, and set up the Firebase Realtime Database and Storage for course channels.
    - Copy your Firebase API key and other necessary credentials into the `.env` file in `SmartCampus-Frontend`:

      ```env